yvlawy/Etagair-Configurator-API/README.md

 For more details, see the [wiki](https://github.com/yvlawy/Etagair-Configurator-API/wiki)

 ## Key features
--Embedded .NET family assembly, platform independent with reference to one library: [LiteDB](https://www.nuget.org/packages/LiteDB/), a NoSql Document database.
+-Embedded .NET family assembly, platform independent with reference to one library: [LiteDB](https://www.nuget.org/packages/LiteDB/), A lightweight embedded .NET NoSQL document store in a single datafile.

 -Management of complex objects : entities with properties (list of key-value).